iahmediibrahim/csv-file-handler/README.md

 It will create 2 csv files with sampleData right after the server starts

-- to test the processing of this data, you need to run the endpoint, either in the browser or inside the terminal
+- to test the processing of these data, you need to run the endpoint, either in the browser or inside the terminal

 ## Endpoint